MarkADom/GeoLocateAPI/README.md

 ---

+## License
+This project is distributed under the MIT License.
+See the `LICENSE` file for details.

+---
 # Author

 Developed by **Marco Domingues**.
 Focused on clean, testable backend services that are easy to understand, extend and deploy.